 Because of the COVID-19 pandemic, we are eliminating the awards ceremony.
 Trophies will be mailed to you.

 See the above location and parking plan.
 The Atlantic County Explorers will be asking for a small donation at the parking lot of $1 or whatever you want to give that directly supports this non-profit organization.
 We appreciate you supporting this organization.
 DO NOT park anywhere on the race course.
 A tow truck will be standing by to remove any vehicles from the bike and run courses.
 Again, we are emphasizing safety by keeping vehicles off of the race course.
 Thank you for understanding.

 Our Mays Landing DJ services are provided by www.shotsentertainment.com.
 Click on the link to find out more about them.
 Our Mays Landing Trophy provider are provided by http://www.crowntrophy.com/ .
 Our Mays Landing T Shirt vendor can be found at http://goaye.com/ .
 If you have children or teens, consider supporting Young’s Skating Center on Park Road, Mays Landing while you are in town.
 Find more out about the hours of operation at http://www.youngsskatingcenter.com/ .

 Advanced Nutrition Needs: PBN Nutrition.
 By Triathletes for Triathletes: https://www.facebook.com/PBNSwim/

 HAVE A SAFE AND FUN RACE!!!

-Athletes will received a quality race T Shirt from a Mays Landing T Shirt company, a water bottle, food, race flyers and other cool stuff in the athletes SWAG Bag.
+Athletes will received a quality race T Shirt and finisher medal from Mays Landing T Shirt and trophy companies, supporting the local merchants.